AIRTucha/usct-vis/README.md

 The final application is build by Browserify and stored at /public/usct.js.

 The visualisation can be called from html file via usctVis() which requires an input of configuration object.
+(Example bellow)

 ```JavaScript
     usctVis({